When Spoof Detectors Travel: Evaluation Across 66 Languages in the Low-Resource Language Spoofing Corpus: Experimental setup

 \subsection{Spoof-only evaluation at a transferred EER operating point}

-Let $s(x)$ denote the CM score for utterance $x$; higher scores indicate bonafide.
+Let $s(x)$ denote the CM score for utterance $x$; higher scores indicate bona fide.
 Given a threshold $\tau$, the spoof rejection rate (SRR) on our spoof-only corpus is

 where $\{x_i\}_{i=1}^{N}$ are spoofed utterances.
-Since our corpus contains no bonafide speech, we cannot compute an EER directly on it; instead, we evaluate SRR at a {transferred} operating point $\tau_{\mathrm{EER}}$ calibrated on pooled external benchmarks (Section~\ref{sec:threshold_calib}).
-SRR is spoof-only, so a high SRR is “good,” but it’s not a full security operating point (no FRR on target domain)
+Since our corpus contains no bona fide speech, we cannot compute an EER directly on it; instead, we evaluate SRR at a {transferred} operating point $\tau_{\mathrm{EER}}$ calibrated on pooled external benchmarks (Section~\ref{sec:threshold_calib}).
+SRR is spoof-only: a high value is desirable but does not constitute a full security operating point, since FRR on the target domain is not measured (Section~\ref{sec:implications_limitations}).